Caeph/paperfly/README.md

 - mono, msbuild and nuget for building and running the c# applications (msbuild can usually be downloaded as a part mono-complete packages)
 - graphviz for drawing (only sfdp is used)

 All of these are available from the Linux repositories.
+All of these should be in your path.

 # Instalation
 Clone the repository.
 Use the included makefile to